yohei-freelance/atcoder/README.md

-This repositry is my commit record for atcoder. also includes some algorithm practice.
+This repositry is my commit record for AtCoder.
+Also includes some algorithm practice.